Abo Eisa: Grimsby Town

 In June 2023 it was announced that he would sign for Grimsby Town on 1 July 2023, reuniting him with Paul Hurst and his assistant Chris Doig for a third time.
 He was nominated for the League Two August 2023 Player of the Month award.
 Following that announcement, Mark Hughes, his manager at Bradford City, had said Eisa had been "unlucky" at the club.
 He was released at the end of the 2023–24 season.

-Thailand
+Later career

-In July 2024 he signed for Thai club Nongbua Pitchaya.
+In July 2024, Eisa signed for Thai club Nongbua Pitchaya.
+He then had a brief spell with Libyan side Al Nasr Benghazi in 2025, before returning to Thailand to play for Chonburi.

 International career

 In August 2021, he was called up by the Sudan national team, but could not play for them due to injury.
 In November 2021, he said he was keen to represent Sudan, but was putting his club first.
 He made his international debut with the Sudan national team in a 1–1 2026 FIFA World Cup qualification tie with Togo on 16 November 2023.
 He replaced his brother at half-time, who was also making his debut and scored the side's opening goal.

+Eisa played for Sudan at the 2025 AFCON.